markdryan/specasm/README.md

 make tests
 ```

-This will create a folder called unitzx in the unitzx folder.
+This will create a folder called tests in the unitzx folder.
 Inside this folder are 3 files that need to be copied to the same directory on your spectrum.
 Run the unizx.tap file to run the tests.